MEDIC ST 4017BHO - Psychiatry Part 2

 Learning & Teaching ModesDuring the first week of the rotation, all students attend an orientation week of lectures.
 After the first week, students attend placements at hospitals across Adelaide.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students will attend 9am to 5pm Monday to Friday.
-There will also be 2 evenings per rotation where students are rostered to attend the Emergency Department.
+There will also be 2 sessions per rotation where students are rostered to attend an Emergency Department on a weekday evening or weekend day.

 Learning Activities SummaryDetails will be made available on MyUni.